Financial Statements And Related Announcement - Full Yearly Results

 Investment properties

-As at 31 December 2023, the Group recorded S$4.7 million on its balance sheet for investment properties (31 December 2022: S$4.6 million).
+As at 31 December 2024, the Group recorded S$5.0 million on its balance sheet for investment properties (31 December 2023: S$4.7 million).
+The increase is mainly due to an uplift in valuations for the Singapore properties.

 Intangible assets